geekAI2021/geekAI2021.github.io/README.md

-# geekAI2021.github.io
+# geekAI2021

-a website for bigdata,AI_algorithm.
+A website for bigdata,AI_algorithm.